cbaggers/cepl/docs/004 - user-defined-structs.md

 - nil means that you will not get a `populate` function for this type.

 Some of the above options are redundant in combination with others.
-For example, the `push-g` method uses `#'populate` behind the scenes, so with `populate` disabled `#'push-g` is created this type.
+For example, the `push-g` method uses `#'populate` behind the scenes, so with `populate` disabled, no `#'push-g` is created for this type.
 CEPL needs to do a better job at communicating these conflicts to the user.